 Excellent productivity is vital as a virtual assistant.
 With the work of numerous clients to juggle at once, it’s important that I’m using my time effectively for each of them so that I keep on top of work and so they get the best out of my time.

 To help me be as productive as possible, I use a number of different tools that keep me organised.
 Here are some of my favourites, the reasons I love them, and how you can make the most of them.

 There are alternatives to all of these tools out there, and you might find that something different works slightly better for you and your business.
 This list is intended as a guide to my own personal preferences and those tools that I use myself.

 Trello was an eye-opener when I first discovered it soon before I set up my virtual assistant business.
 It’s an amazingly simple but useful tool to help you manage tasks and teams.
 You can have several boards, which are split into lists, which are further split into cards.
 You can assign team members to each board, list or card, add reminders, keep track of notes, create checklists, include labels, and much more.
-If the basic options aren’t enough for you, there are also many other add-ons you can make use of.
+If the basic options aren’t enough for you, there are also many other (usually paid) add-ons you can make use of.

 As I work with a number of large files such as videos and high-res images, the free version of Dropbox wasn’t enough for my needs, so I upgraded and pay a fairly low amount each year for more storage.
 However, you may find that the free version is absolutely fine for you, or you might want to upgrade to a higher level.

 You can now also edit files directly in Dropbox using Google Docs.
 As I’m not a great fan of this particular Google offering, I don’t use that, but selective sync allows me to easily open and edit documents using my own desktop programmes.

 I’ve always loved a pad and paper, mainly as tools to scribble down notes that I can either copy into a task list after a meeting, or to aid my memory.